-- 20.2.
-The needs of students with medical conditions will be adequately considered, to ensure they have full access to extended academy activities. - 20.3.
-Ensure that all staff are aware of the potential social problems that students with medical conditions may experience.
+- 20.5 The needs of students with medical conditions will be adequately considered, to ensure their involvement in structured and unstructured social activities, including during breaks, and before and after the academy day. - 20.6 The needs of students with medical conditions will be adequately considered, to ensure they have full access to extended academy activities. - 20.7 Ensure that all staff are aware of the potential social problems that students with medical conditions may experience.
 They use this to try to prevent and deal with problems in accordance with the Anti-Bullying Policy and the Behaviour and Discipline Policy.

-21. Academy visits/residential visits/work experience
+21 Academy visits/residential visits/work experience

-- 21.1.
-Staff supervising visits should be aware of any medical needs, and relevant emergency procedures.
+- 21.5 Staff supervising visits should be aware of any medical needs, and relevant emergency procedures.
 A risk assessment should be completed before the visit goes ahead in line with the Educational Visits and Transport Policy.
 Any medical conditions will be considered during this process.
-Examples of factors the academies consider include how all students will be able to access the proposed activities, how routine and emergency medication will be stored and administered, and where help can be obtained in an emergency. - 21.2.
-The Trust's academies understand that there may be additional medication, equipment or other factors to consider when planning residential visits.
-The academy considers additional medication, training and facilities that are normally available at the academy. - 21.3.
-Risk assessments are carried out before students start any work experience or offsite educational placement.
+Examples of factors the academies consider include how all students will be able to access the proposed activities, how routine and emergency medication will be stored and administered, and where help can be obtained in an emergency. - 21.6 The Trust's academies understand that there may be additional medication, equipment or other factors to consider when planning residential visits.
+The academy considers additional medication, training and facilities that are normally available at the academy. - 21.7 Risk assessments are carried out before students start any work experience or offsite educational placement.
 It is the individual academy's responsibility to ensure that the placement is suitable, including the suitability of travel to and from the venue for the student.
-Permission is sought from the student and their parents/carers before any medical information is shared with an employer or other education provider. - 21.4.
-Sometimes an additional member of staff might accompany a particular visit or activity.
-If staff have concerns about whether they can provide for a student's safety, or the safety of other students on a visit, they should discuss this with the identified visit leader for that particular visit, who may seek medical advice from the school nurse service or the child's GP/consultant, or the individual child. - 21.5.
-A first aid kit should be readily available for all visits and sporting activities. - 21.6.
-There may be a need for individual medication to accompany a child on a visit.
+Permission is sought from the student and their parents/carers before any medical information is shared with an employer or other education provider. - 21.8 Sometimes an additional member of staff might accompany a particular visit or activity.
+If staff have concerns about whether they can provide for a student's safety, or the safety of other students on a visit, they should discuss this with the identified visit leader for that particular visit, who may seek medical advice from the school nurse service or the child's GP/consultant, or other healthcare professional. - 21.9 A first aid kit should be readily available for all visits and sporting activities. - 21.10 There may be a need for individual medication to accompany a student on a visit.

-22. Confidentiality
+22 Confidentiality

-22.1.
-Each academy will treat medical information confidentially.
-The Head of Academy or staff with delegated responsibility will agree with parents/carers who will have access to records and information about a student (if information is withheld from staff they cannot be held responsible if they act incorrectly in giving medical assistance but otherwise in good faith).
+22.1 Each academy will treat medical information confidentially.
+The Principal or staff with delegated responsibility will agree with parents/carers who will have access to records and information about a student (if information is withheld from staff they cannot be held responsible if they act incorrectly in giving medical assistance but otherwise in good faith).

-23. Storage of medication in the academy
+23 Storage of medication in the academy